Guy Lefèvre de la Boderie: Works

-But Lefevre remained, in spite of all, a strong Catholic and a steady enemy of Protestantism. in 1584 he published a transliteration in Hebrew characters of the Syriac New Testament, Novum J. Chr.
+In 1584 Lefèvre published a transliteration in Hebrew characters of the Syriac New Testament, Novum J. Chr.
 Testamentum, syriace litteris hebraicis, cum versione Latin' interlineari.
 In this work the Vulgate and Greek texts were printed at the foot of the page.
 Lefevre was not merely a philologist, he also wrote poetry, usually expressing his support for Catholicism - Vauquelin de La Fresnaye described him as a 'poete tout chrestien'.
 Among his poetry is: L'Encyclie des secrets de l'Eternité (Antwerp, 1571), an apology of Christianity; La Galliade, ou de la révolution des arts et sciences (Paris, 1578; 2nd ed.
 1582). which celebrates the return to France of the banished sciences; Hymnes ecclésiastiques and Cantiques spirituels et autres mélanges poétiques (Paris, 1578–1582), many of which are translations from the Italian; L'Harmonie du Monde (Paris, 1578), a translation of Francesco Giorgi's De harmonia mundi totius cantica tria (orig. publ.
 Venice, 1525).

+He made use of passages from the Zohar in his Hymnes.

 Lefevre published in his last years a large number of translations from Latin, Italian, Spanish etc., in verse and prose.
 Most of these translations are apologetic.
-Of his life, apart from his writings, we know next to nothing.
-It has been conjectured from some words of his in a poem addressed to Marguerite de France that he was a clergyman; and it has been said that Pope Clement VIII wished to make him a cardinal in his last days, but that he declined.
-He died in the peaceful family mansion of La Boderie in 1598.
-He wrote this epitaph for himself:

-Tandis que j'ai vescu, j'ai toujours souhaité Non d'amasser trésors, mais chercher Verité.